mikeyslice/esports-medium/_shop_items/skillz-match-codes.md

 Each code is valid for 7 days from the date it has been activated, which is listed in the PDF.

-Even if you purchase this pack on the last day (May 9th), you will still be guaranteed at least __35 valid codes__!
+Even if you purchase this pack on the last day (May 9th), you will still be guaranteed at least __35 active codes__!

 ## Questions